 David Hirsch: To the transition area.

-Dick Hoyt: That’s what the bike looks like.
-So what I had to do, I pick him up and I put him in in the seat.
-Okay.
-But when we first started, we used to have a glass shield, like we used the Pearl over the top of it to protect brick from any, did break stuff that.
+Dick Hoyt: So what I had to do, I pick him up and I put him in the seat.
+But when we first started, we used to have a glass shield, like we used to put over the top of it to protect Rick from any debris.

-David Hirsch: like the little like a little wind advantage or something.
+David Hirsch: Like the little wind advantage or something?

-Dick Hoyt: I mean he said the best triathletes from all over the world.
+Dick Hoyt: Yeah.
+I mean these are the best triathletes from all over the world.

-David Hirsch: You’ve got a big advantage.
-So let’s just go back a little bit cause I have a little triathlon experience myself.
-Tick.
-You did not start out with the iron man distance to do.
+David Hirsch: And you’ve got a big advantage.
+So let’s just go back a little bit, because I have a little triathlon experience myself.
+You did not start out with the Iron Man distance, did you?

 David Hirsch: The Olympic distance.

 David Hirsch: Where were they?
-What were locations were there
+What were locations were they?

-Dick Hoyt: the first time?
-This one was up in Canada.
-Okay.
+Dick Hoyt: The first one was up in Canada.
 Germany and Japan.
-And then we’ve done, I think it was three I am in, is out in Hawaii,
+And then we’ve done, I think it was three Iron Mans in Hawaii.

-David Hirsch: because it’s in the ocean as opposed to in a Lake.
+David Hirsch: Is it because it’s in the ocean as opposed to in a lake?

-Dick Hoyt: Well, I think a lot of it has to deal with the, the, um.
-The temperature out there, the heat, he, it is very, very hard out there.
-Yes.
-Yeah.
-And so, and then that actually the bike is the toughest part for us.
-We made, we made good time, you know, uh, in the swim at the IMF.
-But the bike bike was tough, but we did make the bike and then the run we had, we had a good run and it was just amazing for us to be the first ones in the world to ever complete that IMF high hotline.
+Dick Hoyt: Well, I think a lot of it has to do with the temperature out there, the heat.
+It is very, very hot out there.
+Then actually the bike is the toughest part for us.
+We made good time in the swim at the Iron Man.
+But the bike was tough.
+But we did make the bike, and then the run.
+We had a good run.
+And it was just amazing for us to be the first ones in the world to ever complete the Iron Man triathlon.

-Now, how long has it been instill?
-We’re the only ones in the world that do it.
+Now, how long has it been, and still we’re the only ones in the world that do it.
 Other people have tried it, but they can’t make the cut off times.

-Literally, literally, I had a heart attack and I didn’t even know it.
-Oh my God.
-I’m actually infamous place up to the last mile, but I stopped to get a glass of water and this guy passed us, but there was a big Hill there.
-I’ll never forget that.
-Having a heart attack.
+Dick Hoyt: We were actually in first place up to the last mile, but I stopped to get a glass of water and this guy passed us.
+But there was a big hill there.
+I’ll never forget having a heart attack.

-Dick Hoyt: it was afterwards.
+Dick Hoyt: It was afterwards.
 Yeah.
-I went to the doctor and they gave me an EKG, and so that, then I had to go and have three stents put in.
+I went to the doctor and they gave me an EKG, then I had to go and have three stents put in.